-Figure 5: Evolution of investment in Tangibles (Non-Residential) and Intangibles at constant price 2011=100
+Figure 6: Evolution of investment in Tangibles (Non-Residential) and Intangibles at constant prices with respect to the initial year.
+2011-12=100

 In the remainder of the section, we will focus on the composition of intangible assets.
 The figures are at current prices, though they are extremely similar at constant prices.
-From Figure 6, it is possible to observe that national accounts intangibles account for more than 50% of the share in total intangibles, mainly driven by Software and databases, as can be derived in Figure 7.
-Moreover, Figure 7, also highlights a dramatic increase in the share of this asset, at the expense of the R&D share, which has been decreasing over the sample years.
-Figure 8 shows the composition of the non-national accounts assets.
+National accounts intangibles account for more than 50% of the share in total intangibles (Figure 7), mainly driven by Software and databases (Figure 8).
+Moreover, Figure 8, also highlights a dramatic increase in the share of Software and databases, at the expense of R&D, which has been decreasing over the sample years.
+Figure 9 shows the composition of the non-national accounts assets.

 Organizational capital accounts for the largest share.
-In 2011 the share was 54.33%, while it increased to 58.43% in 2019.
-This has been counterbalanced by a reduction of Brand, which accounted for 33.44% in 2011 and then drop to 27.80% in 2019.
+In 2011-12 the share was 54.33%, while it increased to around 58% in 2022-23.

-Figure 6: Share of National Account and Non-National Accounts in total intangibles (at current prices)
+Figure 7: Share of National Account and Non-National Accounts in total intangibles (at current prices)

-Figure 7 Composition of the assets measured in National Accounts (at current prices)
+Figure 8 Composition of the assets measured in National Accounts (at current prices)

-Figure 8 Composition of the assets not included in National Accounts (at current prices)
+Figure 9 Composition of the assets not included in National Accounts (at current prices)